Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 households experienced food insecurity in 2023, and 5.1

-percent experienced very low food security.
-According to the
+percent experienced very low food security [SOURCE: USDA

 Pennsylvania Department of Human Services and Feeding